sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | name_attribute |  |
 -------------|------
-description  | Represents the attribute to use as the entry name required     | false type         | String default      | `"cn"`
+description  | Represents the attribute to use as the entry name. required     | false type         | String default      | `"cn"`